 We will be trading non-security digital assets in all places that support our Know Your Customer (KYC) requirements.
 This should be almost everywhere.

 At present, the following countries/jurisdictions are entirely blocked from using the Nash platform:

-Afghanistan, Algeria, Bolivia, Cuba, Ecuador, Eritrea, Iran, Ivory Coast, Kyrgyzstan, Lebanon, Libya, Morocco, Myanmar, Namibia, Nepal, North Korea, Pakistan, Somalia, South Sudan, Syria, Venezuela, Vietnam, Yemen.
+Afghanistan, Algeria, Bolivia, Belarus, Bosnia, Burundi, Colombia, Congo (Brazzaville), Democratic Republic of the Congo, Cuba, Ecuador, Egypt, Eritrea, Ethiopia, Guinea, Guinea-Bissau, Guyana, Iran, Iraq, Ivory Coast, Kyrgyzstan, Laos, Lebanon, Libya, Maldives, Mali, Morocco, Myanmar, Namibia, Nepal, North Korea, Pakistan, Philippines, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Trinidad and Tobago, Tunisia, Uganda, Vanuatu, Venezuela, Vietnam, Yemen.

-Canada, China, Indonesia, Japan, New Zealand, South Korea and Ukraine are not presently able to trade on the Nash Exchange, but may utilize all other features of the platform (e.g. token staking).
+Canada, China, Indonesia, Japan, New Zealand, and South Korea are not presently able to trade on the Nash Exchange, but may utilize all other features of the platform (e.g. token staking).

 The United States requires licensing on a state-by-state basis.
 Here is the list of states we currently fully support: Arkansas, California, Idaho, Illinois, Indiana, Kansas, Kentucky, Massachusetts, Michigan, Missouri, Montana, New Hampshire, New Jersey, Pennsylvania, Tennessee, Texas, Utah, Virginia, Wisconsin and Wyoming.

 Unfortunately, Nash cannot operate at present in New York.